alexbfree/thesis/src/chapter-7.md

  - Louis Goffe of Open Lab on the DERC Healthy Eating project

 Due to these collaborations and the ongoing and parallel nature of all of these projects to my PhD research, it is impossible to precisely delineate the origin of each idea or insight.
 In practice, ideas from my developing thesis and own thinking informed each project's trajectory and thinking, and vice-versa.
 These ideas would not have emerged in this form without my participation, so they are not the sole intellectual property of others, but equally I would not have reached the same conclusions alone, so the ideas are not solely my own either.
 All diagrams and illustrations were produced by me, except where specified, and the overall synthesis and framing presented in this chapter is my own original work.
 Where this chapter includes material from the four projects, that material is either already public, or permission has been obtained from the corresponding project teams.

+### Theories of Change

+To provide a structure for cataloguing the insights conveyed by this chapter, I use a _Theory of Change (ToC)_ framing.
+ToC is a set of methodologies is commonly used by philanthropists, educators and those trying to improve the lives of disadvantaged populations [@brest2010]; the theories can be used in different ways including planning, participatory design and field evaluation of the effectiveness of new initiatives.
+There are many different implementations, but common to most of them is a focus on explicitly mapping out desired outcomes [@taplin2012] with a clear focus on who is acting and whether the change being brought about is a change in action, or a change in thinking [@vanEs2015].
+In this chapter, ToC thinking will be used in a very limited way, to provide a structural frame for proposed changes, as described below.
+Using ToC to perform evaluation of the effectiveness of proposed change approaches in action in society would be well beyond the scope of this thesis.
+Nonetheless, this frame is a useful way to map out the different approaches to changing the world in pursuit of the ideal of better HDR.

+![Figure 29: The Four Dimensions of Change[^15]](./src/figs/fig29-dimensions-of-change.png)

+[^15]: Diagram used here unchanged from _Hivos ToC Guidelines_ [@vanEs2015, p90] under a CC-BY-NC-SA 3.0 license, whose authors state that this diagram was adapted from earlier work by Wilber (1996), Keystone (2008) and Retolaza (2010, 2012).

+Figure 29 illustrates the aspects of ToC thinking that this section will use as a frame.
+Specifically, desired changes can be broken down into:

+- _Internal changes_: representing changes in thinking, feeling, reasoning, understanding, attitudes or identity.
+- _External changes_: representing changes in actions, behaviour, interactions, structure, policy, technological capability, processes and the external environment.

+Similarly, desired changes can also be broken down into:

+- _Individual changes_: representing changes to individual thought or actions
+- _Collective changes_: representing changes to the thoughts or actions of groups of people together, or to the systems, practices and norms of society at large.

+These four dimensions of change form four quadrants representing different types of change, as shown in Figure 29:

+- _Individual/Internal_: This top-left quadrant represents changes to what individuals know and understand, and to how they think, feel and plan to take action.
+- _Individual/External_: This top-right quadrant represents changes to how individuals' relationships with others; acting (or being enabled to act) differently in their daily lives and when interacting within society.
+- _External/Collective_: This bottom-right quadrant represents changes to the structures and procedures within which people operate, including technology, law, societal norms and communications.
+- _Internal/Collective_: This bottom-left quadrant represents changes in the shared knowledge of groups of people or to the collective identity or values of social groups.

+Key to ToC thinking is the idea that making changes in one quadrant can stimulate change in others; for example, collective learning in the lower left quadrant, such as the research conducted in this PhD, could inform the design of new technologies, interfaces or processes in the lower right quadrant, enabling the use of those new structures within individual-provider relationships, allowing relationships to change in the upper-right quadrant.
+The changes to those relationships could then in turn lead to individuals thinking and feeling differently, for example feeling more empowered or having greater awareness of data practices.

 Expanding the Concept of Human Data Relations
 ---------------------------------------------